-Pull requests are made on git to work with a team collaboratively.
-In most open source projects, the contributors request for the review and acceptance of a branch, and then depending on the vitality of the code, it is either accepted into the code or not.
+Pull requests are made on Git to work with a team collaboratively.
+In most open source projects, the contributors request the review and acceptance of a branch, and then depending on the vitality of the code, it is either accepted into the code or not.

 However, what happens when it is not merged and needs to be reverted?
 This is why we’ll tell you how to revert a git pull request.